-Raychel, Natasha, Jaime and Sherien all have something in common: they’ve learned to say yes in the face of fear and have carved their own paths as women in technology.
+Raychel Wooten, Natasha Acoff, Jaime Showalter (pictured above) and Sherien Youssef all have something in common: they’ve learned to say yes in the face of fear and have carved their own paths as women in technology.
 CGI aims to create opportunities for women to thrive, and we celebrate these stories of women leaders who are creating change by unabashedly pursuing their own goals and encouraging other women to do the same.

 As a Director of Consulting Services, Raychel is often focused on serving clients, but she views her work serving the members on her team as equally important.
 She pushes them to be fearless too.